mwood77/ws4kp-international/README.md

 ## Updates in 11.0.0

 - Introduces ***Experimental Features***
-	- This can only persist" as _enabled_ when using a permalink (`&settings-experimentalFeatures-checkbox=true` to your URL).
-Unless present in the permalink, this is never enabled and does not persist between browser session.
 	- If this is enabled and data is present, cascading features ~~will~~ may appear across different displays; ex, additional city AQI values on the Air Quality Index Forecast.
 #### Under the hood
 - Nearby cities lookup; this is a new query, which gets national city data (top populous cities) when enabled.